 3. Musu (蒸す) “Steam”

 Placing ingredients in a tightly closed pot and cooking them in steam preserves the subtle flavors, aroma, and nutrients for tender and moist results.
-In professional settings, the common steamers are made of wood or metal, which resemble stacked boxes.
+The standard steamers are wood or metal, resembling stacked boxes in professional settings.
 In home kitchens, circular Chinese-style steamers set over a wok or improvised steamers in pots are used.

-The most important rule is to heat up the steamer to create plenty of steam.
-The water must be roaring and emitting enough steam to envelope in hot mist.
-A cold steamer will cook the foods unevenly and may discolor the surface, resulting in an unappetizing and half-cooked mess.
+The most important rule is to heat the steamer to create plenty of steam.
+The water must be roaring and emitting enough steam to envelop in a hot mist.
+A cold steamer will cook the foods unevenly and may discolor the surface, resulting in a sad and half-cooked mess.
 Another thing to note is that steaming is not a long process; with enough steam, the food should quickly cook through.
 Pierce the foods to check for doneness and avoid overcooking.

-The typical proteins suitable for steaming are fish, chicken, fish as well as vegetables.
-They are usually cooked unseasoned, and served with a dipping sauce or a savory topping.
+The typical proteins suitable for steaming are fish, chicken, and vegetables.
+They are usually cooked unseasoned and served with a dipping sauce or a savory topping.
 But there are other steamed dishes worth noting.